CV and Bio

 Press coverage: VoxFi

-R&R Review of Financial Studies
+R&R Review of Financial Studies (1st round)

-Selected presentations: Junior WEFI, ENTFIN, WFA ECWFC, Annual IMF Macro-Finance Research Conference, EIEF Junior Finance Conference (2022), EFA (2022), AFA (2023).
+Selected presentations: Junior WEFI, ENTFIN, WFA ECWFC, Annual IMF Macro-Finance Research Conference, Rome Junior Finance Conference, EFA, AFA.

-Press coverage: Delve (podcast)
+Press coverage: Delve (podcast), Knowledge at Wharton

-with David Schumacher (McGill) and Gregory Weitzner (McGill) - (September 2023)
+with David Schumacher (McGill) and Gregory Weitzner (McGill) - (November 2023)

 Permanent Working Papers